2 Year Home Residency Requirement 212(e)

 Not all scholars are subject to 212(e).
 Whether or not you are subject will be determined at the time of visa issuance.
 It will be noted on the visa stamp in your passport.

 There are three conditions that will subject an Exchange Visitor to 212(e):

 If Exchange Visitors are funded in whole or in part by their home country’s government, they will be subject to the Two-Year Home Residence Requirement.
 The same applies for those funded directly by the US government or through a US government grant designated for international exchange.
 Government grants that do not specify whether the funding is for international exchange do not subject an Exchange Visitor to 212(e).

-Note: 212(e) only pertains to your direct funding.
-If your Principal Investigator (PI) receives government funding, you are not be subject to 212(e).
+Note: 212(e) typically pertains to your direct funding.
+If your Principal Investigator (PI) receives government funding, you may not be subject to 212(e).
 This is left to the discretion of the U.S. Department of State.